 - A special material?

 - Color?
 Line?
 Texture?

 Write in your journal about how you handle this aspect of your work.
-The words you choose for your statement should be clues that lead viewers to these discoveries.
+The words you ultimately select for your statement should be clues that lead viewers to these discoveries.

-For example, declaring “I love color” is weak language.
-Who doesn’t love color?
+For example, declaring “I love color” isn't helpful because, well, who doesn’t love color?
+I call this lazy language.
 Show us exactly how you respond to color and use it to transfer meaning from your head and heart to the viewer.